By: Wade Frazier

 Fringe Science and the Offbeat

-Here are various links to sites referred to in my web pages, as well as others that I have respect for.
+Here are various links to sites referred to in my web pages, as well as readers may find interesting.

 There are obviously other free energy sites besides these ones.
 A number of sites are not here because of my questions about the motivation behind them.
 One site is prominent, but the only mention of Dennis is a link to Mr. Skeptic's disinformation web site.
 I have had little involvement with Dennis since the 1980s, and this web site is not an endorsement of what he is doing or promoting, mainly because I am not qualified to comment on it.
 The links below are of efforts that, to one degree or another, have my respect.
 There are other worthy efforts out there, but I do not follow current events and recent efforts very much, as my attention and efforts are drawn elsewhere.